James Robinson Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 Matchup vs. Miami

-- Against the Dolphins, Robinson's 46 rushing yards in his lone career matchup are 27.5 fewer than his over/under in Sunday's game.
+- Robinson finished with 46 rushing yards in his only career matchup against the Dolphins, 26.5 fewer yards than his over/under in Sunday's game.

-- Robinson rushed for multiple touchdowns in that matchup against the Dolphins.
+- Robinson rushed for multiple touchdowns in that contest against the Dolphins.

-- In terms of defending against the run, the Dolphins are 24th in the league, conceding 133.6 yards per game.
+- Robinson will go up against a Dolphins squad that allows 133.6 rushing yards per game and is the NFL's 24th-ranked rush defense.

-- The Jaguars are up against the NFL's 21st-ranked D when it comes to rushing TDs allowed (six this year).
+- This season the Dolphins have given up six rushing TDs.
+They are ranked 21st in the league in that category.

 Recent Performances

-- In last week's matchup with the Titans, Robinson rushed for 149 yards on 18 carries (averaging 8.3 yards per attempt) while scoring one touchdown on the ground.
+- Against the Titans last week, Robinson rushed 18 times for 149 yards (8.3 yards per attempt) and scored one touchdown.

-- Over his last three games, Robinson has racked up 51 carries for 315 yards (105.0 per game) and four touchdowns.
+- Robinson has 315 yards on 51 carries (105.0 ypg) with four rushing touchdowns over his last three games.

 Robinson's Jacksonville Teammates